cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 expected_tag = Finalize(|ad|, |msg|)
 ~~~

 The comparison of the input `tag` with the `expected_tag` SHOULD be done in constant time.
+If verification fails, the decrypted message and wrong message authentication tag SHOULD NOT be given as output.

 ## The Init Function